Indigenous Peoples and Human Rights

 Slovakian and President of U.N.
 General Assembly at Monument Valley

-Epstein received the travel plans of his associate, Miroslav Lajčák, Slovakian and President of the U.S. General Assembly, and his plans to be at Monument Valley on the Navajo Nation, during a trip on July 22 and 23, in 2018.
+Epstein received the travel plans of his associate Miroslav Lajčák, Slovakian and President of the United Nations General Assembly from 2017 -- 2018.
+Epstein received his plans to be at Monument Valley on the Navajo Nation, during a trip on July 22 -- 26, in 2018.

-Lajčák stayed in Mexican Hat in Utah, and then took a Navajo-guided tour of Monument Valley on the Navajo Nation, and afterwards went to Lake Powell, the travel plan shows.
+Lajčák stayed in Mexican Hat in Utah, and then took a Navajo-guided tour of Monument Valley on the Navajo Nation, and afterwards went to Lake Powell and Antelope Canyon, the travel plan shows.

-Lajčák resigned his position as an advisor to Slovakia's head of national security on Jan.
-31, 2026, after the Epstein documents revealed his messages with Epstein about available girls, and diplomacy, BBC reported.
+Lajčák resigned his current position as an advisor to Slovakia's head of national security on Jan.
+31, 2026, after the Epstein documents revealed his messages with Epstein about available girls, and diplomacy.

 Unverified Claim: 'Navajo Has Keys to Epstein Vault'